 - Another Way to Save Money on Amazon

 - Justifying the Cost of Prime Membership

 - Expert Tips to Maximize Amazon Prime Benefits

 What is Amazon Prime?

 If you’re not familiar with Amazon Prime, it’s a membership program with Amazon that gets you access to a number of benefits – not just free shipping.
+You also must be an Amazon Prime member to get access to special deals on Amazon Prime Day (annually in July).
 In this post, I will explain how some of these benefits can be useful when traveling.

 Note: This post contains affiliate links.
 Please see disclosure below for more information.